Reveal-Energy-Services/orchid-python-api/README-dev.md

     - `invoke poetry.config.test-pypi` or
     - `poetry config repositories.test-pypi https://test.pypi.org/legacy/`

-Once configured, you will also need to configure the API token for the TestPyPI web site.
+Once configured, you will also need to configure the API token for the TestPyPI website.
 Because the API token is a security token, the author is unaware of any way to examine if the token has already been configured.
 However, configuring an already configured token **does not** cause an error.

-To generate an API token, complete the steps described at [PyPI help](https://pypi.org/help/#apitoken) but for the TestPyPI web site.
+To generate an API token, complete the steps described at [PyPI help](https://pypi.org/help/#apitoken) but for the TestPyPI website.

 Once generated, add it to the `poetry` configuration by executing either: